UniMath/agda-unimath/SELF-REVIEW-GUIDELINES.md

 - [ ] Terminology is consistent with established literature
 - [ ] For concepts not appearing in literature, disclaimers have been added
 - [ ] Claims without accompanying formalization include appropriate citations
+- [ ] Changes to existing content are uncontroversial and well-justified

 ### Documentation